rcl-ssl/docs/certbot/certbot.md

 - Apache
 - Apache Tomcat
 - NGINX
-- any server that configures SSL/TLS by referencing certificates files stored in the server
+- any server that configures SSL/TLS by referencing certificate files stored in the server